aleks0and/P2P_tokenized_microtransactions/README.md

 Users create an account and provide basic information via a mobile app or website, after which they can use our service.
 Account-holders will be able to create tokens that will represent outstanding debts and will close when both users confirm the debt is settled.
 Tokens will categorize the expenses, determine the split ratios and the exact amount to be paid, and determine the currency or some other payment vessel such as barter to repay the debt.

 We are building our token as an undeniable Proof-of-Transactions described as a physical thing that senses the process of transporting value from one location or object to another.
-With the help of PoT, we hope to reach a certain amount of social pressure between peers while at the same time being user friendly.
+With the help of PoT, we hope to reach a certain amount of social pressure between peers while at the same time remaining user-friendly.
 .